stac-utils/stac-server/README.md

 - In the serverless.yml file, uncomment the `preHook` function, the `preHook` IAM permissions, and the environment variables `PRE_HOOK` and `API_KEYS_SECRET_ID`
-- Create a Secrets Manager secret with the name used in `API_KEYS_SECRET_ID` with the keys as the strings allowed for API Keys and the values as `read`.
+- Create a Secrets Manager secret with the name used in `API_KEYS_SECRET_ID` with the keys as the strings allowed for API Keys and the values as an array `["write"]`.
 - Build and deploy.

 ### Post-Hook